JaberHaisan/mangadex-genre-sifter/README.md

 2. If it has any genre that the user does not want to read.
 3. If the manga is of a particular nationality that the user does not want.
 4. If the rating of the manga is high enough to meet the user's requirements.
+5. If the series is from a particular series the user wishes to exclude.
+For e.g. "Touhou".

 All the criteria are set from settings.py.
 Please change it to meet your requirements.